roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Beth and Trish stayed in their respective rooms all morning.
 They didn't want to be seen by anyone but their students.
 Both teachers' dresses were very short, and with no underwear and aroused bodies it was difficult not spotting the dresses with their juices.
 Finally lunch arrived and Josh watched as Ms Collins rushed down the hall to Ms Martin's room, her tits bouncing around under the thin, short dress.
 Josh watched from the entrance of the boys' room, keeping just out of sight.
 This time he'd left a wireless cam on the bookshelf next to his seat.
 He hoped he aimed it correctly as he wanted to video the teachers in the classroom getting each other off.

  As soon a Trish entered the room, she shut and locked the door.
 She turned and looked at Beth, already naked and leaning against her desk.
 Trish reached down and pulled her dress over her head and walked over to her fellow naked teacher.
 Soon both bodies were wrapped around each other as they worked to satisfy each other's desires.
 When they dropped to their knees and finally to the floor they didn't even care where they were.
 Their body's had taken control and the only thing that mattered was the orgasm that sated their cravings.
 As they continued to pleasure each other Josh sat in a stall in the boys' room stroking his cock watching the women work to satisfy their lust.
 Just when Josh's cock erupted, his bluetooth erupted with screams as the two naked teachers achieved their goal.
 Josh smiled as he quickly cleaned up and rushed out of the area.
 He didn't want to be seen by the teachers when they went to cleanup.
-Report_Story #2